 Social Skills Class

 This is group or one-on-one instruction at home, in school, or in the community.
 The aim is to improve how a child interacts socially and forms bonds with others.
 This usually means learning through role playing or practice.
 Classes are often led by a therapist.
-Like ABA, parent training is key to helping a child improve his social skills.
+Like ABA, parent training is key to helping a child improve their social skills.

 Therapeutic Horseback Riding